SYZ mirror of Hirzebruch surface $\mathbb{F}_k$ and Morse homotopy: Abstract

 \section{Abstract}

-We study homological mirror symmetry for Hirzebruch surface $\mathbb{F}_k$ as a complex manifold by using the Strominger-Yau-Zaslow construction of mirror pair and Morse homotopy.
-For the toric Fano surfaces, Futaki-Kajiura and the author proved homological mirror symmetry by using Morse homotopy in \cite{fut-kaj1,fut-kaj2,HN}.
-In this paper, we extend Futaki-Kajiura's result of Hirzebruch surface $\mathbb{F}_1$ to $\mathbb{F}_k$.
-We discuss Morse homotopy and show homological mirror symmetry in the sense above holds true.
+We study homological mirror symmetry for Hirzebruch surfaces $\mathbb{F}_k$ as complex manifolds by using the Strominger-Yau-Zaslow construction of mirror pair and Morse homotopy.
+For toric Fano surfaces, Futaki-Kajiura and the author proved homological mirror symmetry by using Morse homotopy in \cite{fut-kaj1,fut-kaj2,HN}.
+In this paper, we extend Futaki-Kajiura's result of the Hirzebruch surface $\mathbb{F}_1$ to $\mathbb{F}_k$.
+We discuss Morse homotopy and show that homological mirror symmetry in the sense above holds true.